Cadify/Cadify-User-Manual/docs/cadify/product/drawings.md

 #### Best Practices
 - Use fixed notes for BOM and title blocks.
 - Use relative notes when annotation must follow geometry.
-- Prefer Cadify‑driven updates; minimize manual edits.
+- Prefer Cadify-driven updates; minimize manual edits.
 - Use **Delete** to remove from drawing and API.

 ### Sketches
 *(To be completed later.)* Will cover adding auxiliary geometry, section outlines, and highlight features.

-### Shortcut to Role System Documentation
-A placeholder button in this manual links to **Cadify 7‑Tab Role System – Documentation** for quick reference on role‑based visibility.
-It exists only in the manual (not in the Task Pane UI).